-\textbf{Summary and outlook ---} We have shown that strong state-dependent forces in Rydberg ions allow the engineering and exploration of vibronic interactions in trapped ion quantum simulators.
-Signatures of the ensuing coupling between electronic and vibrational degrees of freedom are directly visible in the spectroscopy of Rydberg states with radio frequency modulated laser.
-While we focused in this paper on analytically and numerically tractable situations, the rapid growth of the number of bosonic and electronic degrees of freedom very rapidly allows to reach many-body scenarios which are intractable on classical computers.
-Quantitative and spatially resolved Rydberg spectroscopy in the highly controllable trapped ion quantum simulation environment can be utilized here to benchmark and advance numerical approximations schemes, i.e., by allowing an understanding of which (quantum) correlations are most important to capture the observed spectral signatures as the number of degrees of freedom is growing.
+\textit{Summary and outlook}.---In this work, we demonstrate that strong state-dependent forces in Rydberg ions allow for the engineering and exploring of vibronic interactions in trapped ion quantum simulators.
+Spectral signatures of coupling between the electronic and vibrational motion are directly visible in the spectroscopy of Rydberg states with radio frequency modulated laser.
+Whilst we focused on analytically and numerically tractable situations, the exponential growth of the number of degrees of freedom rapidly allows one to reach many-body scenarios that~are intractable on classical computers.
+Spatially resolved and quantitative Rydberg state spectroscopy in the precisely controllable environment of such augmented trapped ion quantum simulation platforms can be used to benchmark and advance numerical approximations schemes, e.g., by facilitating an understanding of which quantum correlations are most important to capture the observed spectral signatures as the number of degrees of freedom grows.